Jadan1213/paper_on_android/README.md

 # Paper server on Android device!

 This guide will show you how you can run a Minecraft Paper server on an Android device.
+BE SURE TO BE ON WIFI.

 ----------------